India faces Twitter backlash over Internet clampdown

 The government's actions triggered a storm of criticism from Twitter users, with the hashtags #Emergency2012 and #GOIBlocks among the top trending topics on Twitter in India on Thursday.
 Some compared the situation with the state of emergency imposed by the government in 1975, when some journalists were jailed.

-The Centre for Internet and Society, which analyzed the 300 banning orders, found that they contained "numerous mistakes and inconsistencies."
-Some of the banned websites belonged to people trying to debunk the rumors, for example, it said.
+The Centre for Internet and Society, which analysed the 300 banning orders, found that they contained "numerous mistakes and inconsistencies".
+Some of the banned websites belonged to people trying to debunk the rumours, for example, it said.

-"This isn't about political censorship.
-This is about the government not knowing how to do online regulation properly," said CIS program manager Pranesh Prakash.

-India's parliament last year passed a law that obliges Internet companies to remove a range of objectionable content when requested to do so, a move criticized at the time by rights groups and social media companies.